 You don’t necessarily need dedicated VRAM to play games.
 However, this heavily depends on which games you might play, and it also relies on how your rig is set up.

 Conversely, if you’re running a low-end game, you may be able to play it with VRAM below the recommended minimum without noticing anything problematic.
-Something like this could be quite dependent on what other settings you can tweak in the game.
+Something like this could depend on what other settings you can tweak in the game.

 Also, using just system RAM when a game needs at least some VRAM can result in taxing your GPU and causing balance or rendering issues.